-The Brick Board of Education on Tuesday adopted its proposed budget for the 2011-12 school year, which will be presented to voters for approval April 27.
+The Brick Board of Education on Tuesday for the 2011-12 school year, which will be presented to voters for approval April 27.
 The article generated a good number of comments and emails asking for some additional information.

 We've taken a look at the spending plan and reviewed some notes, and came up with some answers to the most frequent questions on the budget proposal.